Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 All players now gain or lose the same number of Trade Goods such that the player with the lowest amount has exactly 1 Trade Good.

 ### 10) Orienting the Rotation Cycler <a name="Setup_OrientingTheRotationCycler"></a>
-> I created a dedicated step for this, placed after the Trade Good Normalization step, so transactions between players do not affect the normalization
+> Change from base SA: Created a dedicated step for this, placed after the Trade Good Normalization step, so that potential Trade Goods transactions between players for the orientation of Rotation Cycler do not affect the Trade Goods normalization

 The player holding the Speaker Token may now set the orientation of the Rotation Cycler as she wishes.